-Although SAP obscures the fact that HANA cannot be 100% column oriented in design.
+Although SAP obscures the fact that HANA cannot be 100% column-based or column-oriented in design.

 As I pointed out in the article Where HANA Gets it’s Speed, for inserts, deletes or updates — which what a transactions processing system does all the time, the column-based table is slower than the row-based.

 Row-oriented databases are what is known as the relational database, but which is a row-based database.

 The Great Database Speed Debate

 John Soat is a writer that works for Oracle, and like Hasso is not an independent source on this topic.
 However, John’s article in Forbes makes some good points on the subject of HANA vs. Oracle.
 One that stuck out was SAP’s demurring on releasing HANA performance benchmarks for transaction processing.

 “..SAP has not published a single benchmark result for any of its transaction processing applications running on HANA.
 Why Not?”

 And I would say it is quite obvious why not.
 And that is for transaction processing systems like ERP systems.
 These benchmarks won’t be particularly fast.

 “It has not helped matters that SAP has been opaque about HANA benchmarks.
 For two decades, its SD benchmark, which measures SAP customer order lines processed in its Sales and Distribution (SD) module, has been the gold standard for measuring new hardware and software infrastructure.
 It has not released those metrics using a HANA database.”